GoogleChromeLabs/chromeos_smart_card_connector/docs/updating-pcsc-lite.md

 Smart Card Connector app via Web Store:

 1. Mention the update of the PC/SC-Lite daemon at the Release's description on GitHub.
-It's also nice to add a link to the CCID release notes (which are typically published at [https://ludovicrousseau.blogspot.com/](https://ludovicrousseau.blogspot.com/)).
+It's also nice to add a link to the PC/SC-Lite release notes (which are typically published at [https://ludovicrousseau.blogspot.com/](https://ludovicrousseau.blogspot.com/)).